fhxz2hbyb2-del/Pokemon-Dataset/README.md

 * requests for API access
 * pandas for data handling and CSV export
 * spaCy for text preprocessing and linguistic annotation
+* MatLibPlot and VADER for the analysis part

 All Pokémon names and descriptions are property of their respective copyright holders.
 Data was accessed legally via the public PokéAPI under fair use for research and educational purposes.\
 <sub>Author: Lise Feringa</sub>